christelinda-laureijs/honours-thesis/README.md

   text.
 It is also useful for debugging; just make sure that you make changes within the main `Thesis.Rmd`file, not the script.

+Use the following code to extract just the scripts from the thesis:

 ``` r
 knitr::purl(
   input = here::here("Thesis/Thesis.Rmd"),